University Policies

 3.2.1 Exterior Posting Locations – Permitted

-• The Arch at the Stephen Robert ’62 Campus Center (Posters must be dropped off at the front desk)
+• The Arch at the Stephen Robert ’62 Campus Center

 3.2.2 Exterior Posting Locations – Limited